Former KKK leader was arrested for anti-abortion activism after he was ordained a Catholic Priest

 Father William Marx Aitcheson, now of the Catholic Diocese of Arlington, Virginia, was revealed this week as a former Ku Klux Klan leader in Maryland.
 In the 1970’s, he was charged with assassination threats, cross burnings, bomb plots, and a variety of other state and federal crimes while a leader of a secretive unit of the KKK tasked with carrying out terrorist actions, according to several of his former Klan cohorts, Maryland court records, and FBI documents.

-In 1992, five years after Aitcheson was ordained a catholic priest, he was charged with assault and battery and trespassing in Nevada while protesting at medical clinics that provide abortion services.
+In 1992, five years after Aitcheson was ordained a catholic priest, he was accused of assault and battery and charged and convicted of trespassing in Nevada while protesting at medical clinics that provide abortion services.

 During his Nevada trial, Aitcheson acknowledged he had been convicted of “communicating threats” which he told the court were “political crimes.”
-Shortly after the priest was convicted in 1993 for trespassing, Aitcheson was quietly transferred to the Catholic diocese of Arlington, Virginia.
+Shortly after his 1993 conviction for trespassing, Aitcheson was quietly transferred to the Catholic diocese of Arlington, Virginia.

 According to a statement issued Wednesday by the diocese of Reno, Nevada, where Aitcheson served prior to coming to Arlington, they were aware of Aitcheson’s KKK past when he was ordained in Nevada in 1988.